This Rocket Italian review looks at one of the most popular online audio courses for learning Italian.

 You’re learning the language in context rather than having to memorize complicated rules.

-One of the most important differences that sets Rocket Italian apart (and one of its biggest selling points in my opinion) is that the course content is 100% downloadable.
+One of the most important differences I can mention in this Rocket Italian review (and one of its biggest selling points in my opinion) is that the course content is 100% downloadable.
 This means that you own what you pay for by being able to download the MP3 and PDF material to use offline.

 This is very different to programs like Rosetta Stone where you’re totally restricted by the software or online membership.